Basset Fauve de Bretagne: History

 The breed was developed in France as a hunting dog from the larger Grand Fauve de Bretagne, a breed that is now extinct.
 There was a rumour that the Basset Fauve de Bretagne was also close to extinction after the Second World War, and the breed was recreated using the remaining examples of the breed and crossing in standard wirehaired Dachshunds.
 However, the French club denies this, and says that Basset Fauve numbers were never so low.
-The middle-sized breed, the Griffon Fauve de Bretagne, also still exists, but it is certainly rarer than the Basset Fauve.
+In 2002, there were 1060 new registrations of the Basset Fauve in France.

 The breed in the UK is mainly seen as a show dog and family pet, finally coming off the Kennel Club's rare breed register in 2007.
+In the UK, under 140 dogs are registered a year.
 It can also be found in other parts of Europe where it is used to scent trail and also as a family pet.
-They are loving, happy, outgoing dogs and are good with children, but it must be remembered that they are scenthounds and do retain their love of the hunt, so they may not suit every family.
-In the UK the breed has no hereditary faults; however, epilepsy has been identified in some breeding lines in France and other parts of Europe.
-Some Basset Fauves are born with black in the coat; this may or may not go with maturity.
-It is less common to see them with white patches, but when they do occur, it is generally confined to the chest and top of the head.
-However, even though the black ticking and white patches are not accepted colours, of course it does not interfere with their hunting ability, which is their prime job, and so these coloured Basset Fauves are still seen and occur fairly often in litters.
-The correct colour for a Basset Fauve is anything from fawn to red, but it should be solid with darker shaded ears.